-The change in the fair value of derivative liabilities is a non-cash expense.
-For the three months ended September 30, 2015, the non-cash gain was approximately \$9,293,300 as compared to non-cash loss of \$26,114,700 for the comparable period in 2014.
-These liabilities resulted from an anti-dilution feature that were included in the warrants that were sold with the May 2014 and June 2014 offerings.
-The derivative liabilities will decrease to zero when all the warrants are exercised, expire or when the anti-dilution feature is eliminated.
+The change in the fair value of derivative liabilities was a non-cash unrealized gain of \$3,262,000 for the three months ended December 31, 2015, as compared to a non-cash unrealized gain of \$9,836,300 for the comparable period in 2014.

+The non-cash unrealized gain primarily resulted from the expiration of approximately 1,398,840 warrants in October 2014.
+The 2014 derivative liabilities included warrants sold with the May 2014 and June 2014 offerings.
+The derivative liability will decrease when warrants are exercised, expire or when the anti-dilution feature is eliminated.
 The anti-dilution feature is eliminated when the Company is up-listed to a National Exchange (NYSE or NASDAQ).
-The Company will record the fair market value at the date when those warrants have expired, exercised or when the anti-dilution is eliminated and such amount will reduce the derivative liabilities and increase additional paid-in-capital.
-The derivative liabilities are affected by factors which are subject to significant fluctuations and are not under the Company's control.
+The derivative liabilities are affected by factors that are subject to significant fluctuations and are not under the Company's control.
 Therefore, the resulting effect upon our net income or loss is subject to significant fluctuations and will continue to be subject to significant fluctuations until the derivatives are reduced to zero, expire or are exercised.
 The accounting guidance applicable to these warrants requires the Company (assuming all other inputs to the pricing model remain constant) to record a non-cash loss when the Company's stock price is rising and to record non-cash income when the Company's stock price is decreasing.